 - Lower expenses: I looked at the Copywrite information in the front of a few of Touchwood’s cookbooks and knew that they often let authors do their own photography.
 This meant I wouldn’t have to pay for a photographer or a food stylist.

-- Cross-promotion: Every online review or radio interview about my cookbook is also an opportunity to promote my blog.
+- Cross-promotion: Every online review or radio interview about my cookbook was also an opportunity to promote my blog.
 As every blogger knows, it’s incredibly hard to get high-quality backlinks.
 If publishing a cookbook could help, then I might as well try it!